The Vow Builder Worksheet

 Practice

 Read your vows out loud.
-Try practicing in front of close friends, family, or a mirror.
+Try practicing in front of a mirror.

 Once you perfect your delivery, you will be as confident as possible and ready for your big day.